Unstable British spy sent to jihadist camp ‘killed his own child’

 The report also states the government has a 42,000-word report examining the build-up to the death of the child which it refuses to publish.

-The unnamed spy, in his twenties when sent to Waziristan, was vetted by SIS and was said to have had more in common with a psychotic person than an average member of the population in some personality traits.
+The unnamed spy was vetted by the SIS and was said to have had more in common with a psychotic person than an average member of the population in some personality traits.

 He is believed to have washed and buried the bodies of Taliban fighters and witnessed the beheading of a family accused of being spies.
 After returning to the UK, MI6 recorded that the man was “in a state of extreme stress”.